 The Office of Urban & Metro Ministries is strengthening its capacity to re-invigorate urban ministry and to be a relevant source of information and support to urban congregations.
 The Eastern Pennsylvania Conference includes some of the most historic population centers in the country, including Philadelphia, Chester and Reading...
 Read More

-The Eastern PA Conference Urban Commission oversees an ongoing Fight for Floyd and Beyond campaign to address racism and violence in U.S. policing that was prompted by the May 25, 2020, killing of George Floyd by Minneapolis police.
-The campaign seeks to address problems in police-community relations in communities of color, including police mistreatment and brutality committed against African Americans that may be racially motivated.
+The Eastern PA Conference Urban Commission oversees an ongoing Fight for Floyd and Beyond campaign to address racism and violence in U.S. policing.
+Prompted by the May 25, 2020, killing of George Floyd by Minneapolis police, the campaign seeks to address problems in police-community relations in communities of color, including police mistreatment and brutality committed against African Americans that may be racially motivated.

 UM Metro Ministries, Inc.